-A man named Saul, whose name was later changed to Paul, was one of the greatest apostles of all time.
+A man named Paul was one of the greatest apostles of all time.
 Paul didn’t start out that way, in fact, he was one of the persecutors of the church.
 He was one of the main ones who helped stone the Christians and throw them into prison.
 And the Bible says that as he was on his way to Damascus he saw a bright light shining down from heaven and he heard a voice and he fell down on the ground.
 “And Saul arose from the earth; and when his eyes were opened, he saw no man: but they led him by the hand, and brought him into Damascus.
 And he was three days without sight, and neither did eat nor drink.”
 (Acts 9:6-9 KJV)

 So we have just read how HaShem struck Saul blind for three days.
 He got Saul’s attention (or Paul as I will refer to him).
 By striking him with blindness, he was able to humble Paul.
 We even read here how he fasted and prayed during those three days.
 We also hear the voice of the Lord say that he will show Paul how greatly he must SUFFER for His names sake.
 Now Paul went on to influence Christian thinking in a way no other apostle could.
 He wrote at least seven books in the New Testament, books on how to bring praise and glory to God.
 Through his suffering and famine type circumstances, he became a humble Apostle.
 He also said he was given a thorn in his flesh, a messenger from Satan to buffet him.
 He asked God three times to take it away but God said, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.”
 (2nd Corinthians 12:9)